-A qualifying relative can also not be a qualifying child of another taxpayer for the tax year, except if the individual who could claim the child does not file a tax return or files a return only to claim a refund of withheld taxes.
+- cannot also be a qualifying child of another taxpayer for the tax year, except if the individual who could claim the child does not file a tax return or files a return only to claim a refund of withheld taxes;

 Tie-Breaking Rules For Claiming the Same Dependent

 Tie-breaking rules apply if more than one taxpayer can claim the same dependent.

 Married dependents who file jointly cannot be claimed as a dependent unless a joint return was filed solely to obtain a refund and neither spouse would have any tax liability if they filed separately.